cathysnell/RepData_PeerAssessment1/PA1_template.md

 The mean of the total number of steps taken per day is 1.0766189 &times; 10<sup>4</sup> and the median is 1.0766189 &times; 10<sup>4</sup>.

-Do these values differ from the estimates from the first part of the assignment?
-What is the impact of imputing missing data on the estimates of the total daily number of steps?
+The mean and median differ only slightly between the 2 datasets (with NAs and with inputed values), so the impact is minimal.

-## Are there differences in activity patterns between weekdays and weekends?
+### Are there differences in activity patterns between weekdays and weekends?

-For this part the weekdays() function may be of some help here.
-Use the dataset with the filled-in missing values for this part.

-Create a new factor variable in the dataset with two levels -- "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
+Continuing with the dataset with the filled-in missing values, compare weekday and weekend activity levels by creating a new factor variable in the dataset.

 ```r